OOPSpam/blog/_posts/2025-07-03-how-to-stop-fake-orders-in-shopify.md

   - Shopify Flow
   - OOPSpam
 ---
-[In our previous article](https://www.oopspam.com/blog/why-shopify-country-blocking-apps-dont-actually-block-countries), we discussed how nearly 90 apps in the Shopify store claim to block countries and offer similar blocking features, yet most are ineffective and easily bypassed.
+[In our previous article](https://www.oopspam.com/blog/why-shopify-country-blocking-apps-dont-actually-block-countries), I discussed how nearly 90 apps in the Shopify store claim to block countries and offer similar blocking features, yet most are ineffective and easily bypassed.
 After exploring Shopify further to find a truly reliable solution, I discovered [Shopify Flow](https://apps.shopify.com/flow).
 This tool enables powerful automatons, similar to what [Zapier](https://help.oopspam.com/other-integrations/zapier/) offers directly within Shopify.
-With Shopify Flow, you can take full control of your orders, including integrating third-party APIs like OOPSpam to detect card testing attacks.
+With Shopify Flow, you can take full control of your orders, including integrating third-party APIs like [OOPSpam](https://www.oopspam.com/) to detect card testing attacks.

 Here’s a quick overview of the workflow we’ll create: